cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 ## Alternative considerations

+### Modifying the staking module

 We could instead adapt the *staking module* with a similar change.
 This might be better if it turns out that the staking module active set is used in many other places.

+### Allowing unbonding validators to validate

+Instead of increasing the active set size, we could allow validators that are unbonded (but still exist on the provider) to validate consumer chains.
+For this, we would need to:
+* Modify the VSC updates to consider the set of all validators, even unbonded ones, instead of just active ones
+* Make sure our downtime jailing/equivocation slashing logic works correctly with unbonded validators (likely needs adjustments, and we might need to explicitly recreate parts of the slashing logic in the provider module)
+* It seems possible that unbonded validators might be deleted from the staking module even before all unbonding delegations from them have completed, see https://github.com/cosmos/cosmos-sdk/blob/2f89b04b1430f244bcbaa3a1a68ef6d700e04dbe/x/staking/keeper/delegation.go#L766

 ## References

-* [adr-016-securityaggregation.md] has similar concerns where the staking validator set will differ from the consensus validator set
+* [Security Aggregation](./adr-016-securityaggregation.md) has similar concerns where the staking validator set will differ from the consensus validator set
 *